 With many ski schools and instructors to choose between, there really is something for everybody.

 We’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their services.
 All of our partners offer fantastic lessons for all ability levels.

 Click here to book your ski lessons with our recommended suppliers.
 If you’re traveling during a peak week be sure to book these well in advance.

 The ESF’s Piou-Piou Club in Saint Martin will look after children from three months to two years old.
 The Mini Club looks after children from two years old, offering fun snow activities and beginner ski lessons to get your children up and skiing.

-Après in Saint Martin is largely low key but it does have a selection of bars that keep the doors open until late.
+Après in St Martin de Bellevelle ski resort is largely low key but it does have a selection of bars that keep the doors open until late.
 Pourquoi Pas Bar is a great place to stop for a bit of lively après with a nicely decorated bar and good atmosphere.
 Le Dahlia is another great spot to head straight to after you’re done skiing, with a good number of deck chairs to relax in after a hard day on the slopes.

 Leisurely non-skiers will be best off visiting the neighbouring resorts of Courchevel, Méribel and Les Menuires for plenty of shopping opportunities.
 Non-skiers who want to partake in adventurous activities will be spoiled for choice, with snowshoeing, dog sledding, toboggan runs and the option to rent out snowmobiles and cross-country skis.